Get quick answers on weather, sports & more

 - “When is Thanksgiving?”

-To speak to your watch to look up random facts, say the following:
+To look up random facts, say the following:

 - "Where was Albert Einstein born?"